 Water use for energy development in Texas is expected to decline significantly—more than 16 billion gallons per year—in the coming decades.

 Natural gas provides a critical and flexible backstop for intermittent renewable power that’s increasingly being added to the Texas electric grid.
 Since renewables are also non-water-intensive, this further helps reduce water consumption in Texas.

 Natural gas production has been an economic boon for Texas.
 This is especially true in North Texas, which is home to the Barnett Shale, one of the largest producing natural gas fields in the world.
 According to a study released in 2014 by the Perryman Group, the Barnett Shale has helped support more than one million Texas jobs since 2001, generating $120 billion in total economic impact over the same period, and $11.2 billion in tax revenue for local governments.

 The fact that energy production is a key part of the Texas economy is nothing new.
 But natural gas development in Texas has another important benefit that is often overlooked: it helps conserve precious water resources.

 we are a community

-We have more than 300,000 supporters from all over Texas.
+We have more than 400,000 supporters from all over Texas.
 We are citizens and officeholders, business owners and students, royalty owners and homeowners.
-We are supported by three of the state’s leading energy producers – EnerVest, EOG Resources, and XTO Energy, which was founded right here in the Lone Star State.
+We are supported by five of the state’s leading energy companies – Apache Corp, EnerVest, EOG Resources, Kinder Morgan and XTO Energy.